18F/uswds-jekyll/pages/support/vrsc.md

 layout: page
 ---

-The Virtual Research Support Core (VRSC) is comprised of ARS personnel and contract personnel at Iowa State University.
-The VRSC manages the day-to-day operations and maintenance of the Ceres HPC system and is also involved with the networking aspects of SCINet.
+The Virtual Research Support Core (VRSC) is comprised of ARS personnel and contract personnel at Iowa State University and Mississippi State University.
+The VRSC manages the day-to-day operations and maintenance of the Ceres and Atlas HPC systems and is also involved with the networking aspects of SCINet.
 The VRSC is staffed by talented IT administrators and engineers with expertise in high-performance computing system and network engineering, operations, maintenance, and administration.

 Additionally, the VRSC provides research IT support, computational expertise in various research domains, and support for SCINet-funded workshops/training for SCINet users.